geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Okay, if that's it, next assembly.

 ##### **Geohot** [[00:44:11](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2651)]
 Yeah, some good progress.
 I mean, last sprint I got, the big thing I did was I switched out Remio.
 So now the emulator being used is the Python and with almost no speed regression.
 It's compiling the instructions.
-The instructions are all in Uops.
+The instructions are all in UOps.
 So it's actually a little bit more complicated.
 It's actually just there.
-It's generating tiny grad programs to run instructions.
+It's generating tinygrad programs to run instructions.
 And the key to making it fast was not to compile each instruction, but instead to compile it with the registers being dynamically read.
 So it uses PC.
 It has basically a decode stage that reads the registers and then it reads what the register should be and then actually reads from those registers.
 And then that, yeah, that's it.
 It's a little bit like beta 10x faster.
 It's pretty similar in speed to Remio.
 So that's it.
 I merged RDNA 4 support today.
 We'll have emulators for RDNA 3, RDNA 4.
 CDNA has a lot of weird stuff.
 The RDNA 4 one still has some bugs too.
 But it's done in a very nice way where I didn't just tell an LLM to write an emulator.
 It's parsing all of the P code from AMD's PDFs.
 It's pulling all of the pseudo code for each instruction out of AMD's PDF.
 So we have a pretty nice environment for all of AMD's assembly.
-I still haven't moved it into tiny grad proper.
+I still haven't moved it into tinygrad proper.
 There's still a few rough LLM edges.
 But if you guys look at the code, hopefully you'll see it's not too terrible.
 I've aggressively drawn it and equating things up manually.
 So that's it.
 I think it's not my highest priority to sprint.
 My highest priority to sprint is to figure out the D type stuff.
 Some of the other call stuff that's not the kernel stuff.
 Basically to try to finally get LLM to be fast.

 ##### **Geohot** [[00:46:22](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2782)]
 The startup time of LLM is way too slow.
 But basically I'll work on that.
 Any quick comments on the x86?

 ##### **Geohot** [[00:46:35](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2795)]
 This new one's a lot better.
 My big complaint about the first one is that it was doing instruction selection after linearization.
 And at that point you're just rewriting LLVM.
-But the really interesting thing that we can do in tiny grad is do instruction selection before linearization.
+But the really interesting thing that we can do in tinygrad is do instruction selection before linearization.
 And then we can intelligently keep up.
 And then we can do it in a way that's linearized based on register pressure.
 So yeah, I think there's something there.
 I guess maybe this week I'll also start on the RDNA3 assembly backend.
 LLVM is very good at compiling x86 code.
 It's terrible at RDNA3.
-The things that I did with AMD UOP MatMall are totally doable with tiny grad transfer.
-And that code is almost 2x faster than the AMD UOP MatMall, which uses LLVM.
+The things that I did with AMD UOp matmul are totally doable with tinygrad transfer.
+And that code is almost 2x faster than the AMD UOp matmul, which uses LLVM.
 It's very possible to get real speed out of these things because of how GPUs are.
 They're a lot simpler.
 They're just very different.
 The scheduling is very different between CPUs and GPUs.
 And then if I also..
 If I also do warp specialization, I think that actually the scheduling..
 I think everything just becomes a lot easier if you can warp specialize.
 Because you can independently optimize your GMEM to SMEM and then your SMEM to ALU kernels.

 ##### **Chrism** [[00:48:19](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2899)]
 You can optimize those warps and then one of them is going to be your limiting factor.
 But you can work on them independently.